aigarsdz/pastries/README.md

 ### Installation

-Download the executable file and put it in a directory that is in your PATH variable.
+Download the appropriate executable file from [releases](https://github.com/aigarsdz/pastries/releases), rename it to `pastries` and put it in a directory that is in your PATH variable.

 ### Usage